We had a whackout whack dot call from Oregon last week.

 Don't look for a slogan and get ready for nuance, they say.

-One clear pattern she likes to use the military going back to Bosnia and Kosovo.
+One clear pattern she likes to use, the military going back to Bosnia and Kosovo.

-For now, she's defined by a combination of celebrity and caution that strategists say leaves her more vulnerable than most politicians to charges that she's motivated by personal ambition and tactical maneuver than by a clear philosophy.
+For now, she's defined by a combination of celebrity and caution that strategerists say leaves her more vulnerable than most politicians to charges that she's motivated by personal ambition and tactical maneuver than by a clear philosophy.

-And then New York magazine, its latest cover, is the unhillary President Gore in question mark.
+And then New York Magazine, its latest cover is the un-Hillary President Gore in question mark.

-And then the LA Times had the craziest editorial on May 28th.
+And then the L.A.
+Times had the craziest editorial on May 28th.

 The best thing Hillary Rodham Clinton could do for humanity is not run for president.